moov-io/watchman/README.md

 a MySQL or PostgreSQL database for concurrent access.
 External lists that are downloaded on startup (and refreshed periodically) are only kept in memory.
 No encryption of data in-memory is performed.

+### Download reliability

+External sanctions lists are fetched over the network on startup and during periodic refreshes (default every 12h).
+Government endpoints can be flaky or unavailable, causing startup failures or refresh errors.
+For production use, see [Caching Data Files](https://moov-io.github.io/watchman/cache-data-files/) for local pre-loaded files and the companion project
+[moov-io/watchman-cache](https://github.com/moov-io/watchman-cache), which provides a nginx reverse proxy + long-lived cache designed to sit in front of Watchman.
+It works with the existing `*_DOWNLOAD_TEMPLATE` / `*_DOWNLOAD_URL` environment variables with no changes required to Watchman.

 ## Configuration

 Watchman recommends [file-based configuration](https://moov-io.github.io/watchman/config/) but supports environmental variable options.